 Montpelier is a tiny town located in the state of Iowa.
 With a population of 186 people and just one neighborhood, Montpelier is the 434th largest community in Iowa.
-Montpelier has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Montpelier has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 Montpelier real estate is some of the most expensive in Iowa, although Montpelier house values don't compare to the most expensive real estate in the U.S.

-Montpelier is a blue-collar town, with 71.95% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Montpelier, you'll notice that it is more blue-collar than most other communities in America.
+71.95% of Montpelier’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Montpelier is a town of production and manufacturing workers, professionals, and sales and office workers.
 There are especially a lot of people living in Montpelier who work in architecture and engineering (14.63%), office and administrative support (13.41%), and sales jobs (0.00%).

 Montpelier is a small town, and as is often the case with smaller towns, the population isn't large or dense enough to support much in the way of a public transportation system.
 In fact, there are many rural roads around Montpelier, which makes walking or biking to and from work a bit difficult.
 This makes for a very car-oriented town: 100.00% of residents commute to work by private automobile, and people often drive out of town for work, shopping, and other activities.